Skip to content

 The wedge: attention concentration determines pooling choicethe diagnostic — trained attention concentration determines which pool winsLOCALIZED — adsorbate taskDISTRIBUTED — OC22 per-atom task★ adsorbateper-atom attention, 14 atomsper-atom attention, 30+ atoms (uniform-ish)concentration ratio: 2.68× uniformMIL wins — val MAE 0.28 vs 0.55 eV (mean-pool)concentration ratio: 1.70× uniformmean-pool wins — val MAE 0.22 vs 0.25 eV/atom (MIL)attention concentration ratio (mass on chemistry-relevant atoms / uniform baseline)threshold1.7×2.7×OC22 (mean-pool wins)adsorbate (MIL wins)

-Figure 7.
-The diagnostic, visualized — two of the three regimes.
-Left: adsorbate-energy task — chemistry localizes the signal on a single atom, attention concentrates 2.68× over uniform, MIL beats mean-pool by 2×.
-Right: OC22 per-atom-energy task — chemistry distributed across the bag, attention can’t focus (1.7×, near uniform entropy), mean-pool wins by 13%.
-The dashed threshold at ~2× concentration is the operational dividing line we’re proposing as the diagnostic.
-Not shown: the supervised-oracle upper bound on the localized panel (val MAE 0.145 eV) — discussed in the “MIL is not the accuracy upper bound” paragraph below.
-The qualitative trade-off is folklore in sound-event detection and pathology-MIL (Wang 2018, Ilse 2018); the threshold and the materials-side evidence are the additive.
+Figure 11.
+The original single-split view of two of three regimes.
+Left: adsorbate-energy task — chemistry localizes the signal on a single atom, attention concentrates 2.68× over uniform, MIL beats mean-pool by ~2× on this split.
+Right: OC22 per-atom-energy task — chemistry distributed across the bag, attention can’t focus (1.7×, near uniform entropy), and mean-pool edges MIL by 13% on this split.
+The dashed threshold at ~2× concentration was the operational dividing line proposed by the original framing.
+Under 5-fold CV the picture changes: MIL is the on-average winner in both regimes; the OC22 advantage is variance, and the concentration-vs-margin scaling is the surviving signal.
+See the State-of-Play callout at the top of the post and the paragraph below this figure for the corrected reading.
+The qualitative trade-off is folklore in sound-event detection and pathology-MIL (Wang 2018, Ilse 2018); the materials-side quantitative scaling is the additive.

 One more dimension: how to choose between MIL and a supervised oracle.
 A supervised oracle — a binary hard mask told which atoms matter, then mean-pooled, then MLP head, no attention learned — is the natural upper-bound baseline.
 On the v2 adsorbate task above it crushes MIL: val MAE 0.145 eV vs MIL’s 0.28, nearly 2× better.
 A k-discriminator sweep (oracle expanded with 0, 1, 2, 4, 8, all-slab atoms averaged into the pool) confirms the best case is k=0 — any addition of slab atoms degrades the result.
 On that task the ordering is mean-pool < MIL < supervised oracle, and MIL is the middle, not the top.